archesys/nautilus-sendwithcroc/README.md

     or
     mv 'Send with Croc.py' ~/.local/share/nemo/scripts/

-Restart Nautilus.
+Restart Nautilus or Nemo.

 Usage

-Select one or more files in Nautilus.
+Select one or more files in Nautilus or Nemo.
     Right-click on the selected files and go to "Scripts".
     Click on "Send with Croc.py".
     A new terminal window will appear with the Croc command to send the selected files.